 Whilst appreciating the benefits of running their practice from home, our customers are clear, at the point at which they contact us, that they desperately want a physical separation between their work life and life in the house.

-Our customers also tell us that the main benefits of a Garden Affairs building is that they come in any size & style & that we do not restrict them to a small range of sizes, quite the opposite.
+Our customers also tell us that the main benefits of a Garden Affairs building are that they come in any size & style & that we do not restrict them to a small range of sizes, quite the opposite.
 We’ll work with you to create the environment that’s just right for you and your clients – a stylish, professional, light and airy space, which is well-insulated for use throughout the year.